Grandma’s Potato Dumplings

 - Tear rolls into 1/2-in. pieces; place in a 15x10x1-in. baking pan.
 Drizzle with water and squeeze dry.

 - In a large skillet, heat oil over medium-high heat.
-Add torn rolls; cook and stir 1-2 minutes or until lightly toasted.
+Add torn rolls; cook and stir until lightly toasted, 1-2 minutes.

 - In a small bowl, combine potatoes, egg, nutmeg and bread.
 Add enough flour to achieve a shaping consistency.
 With floured hands, shape mixture into 3-in. balls.

 - Fill a Dutch oven two-thirds full with water; bring to a boil.
 Carefully add dumplings.
-Reduce heat; simmer, uncovered, 8-10 minutes or until a toothpick inserted in center of dumplings comes out clean.
+Reduce heat; simmer, uncovered, until a toothpick inserted in center of dumplings comes out clean, 8-10 minutes.
 Meanwhile, in a small heavy saucepan, melt butter over medium heat.
-Heat 4-6 minutes or until golden brown.
+Heat until golden brown, 4-6 minutes.

 A traditional family recipe for Grandma's Potato Dumplings.
 Always a treat with a family dinner -roasted chicken, turkey, pork-beef-veal roast.
 It will inspire all guests for their meal memories!